Neural Embeddings for Web Testing: Introduction

 \section{Introduction}

-Test automation is used to enable end-to-end (E2E) functional testing of web apps.
-In this approach, testers exercise the application under test (AUT) with automated scripts~\cite{ricca2019neonate,2016-leotta-Advances,DBLP:journals/ac/TonellaRM14} that imitate the end-user interactions with the web pages by simulating user-like events, such as clicks, scrolls, and form submissions.
-Therefore, the web app is tested for its ability to provide correct functionalities to the end user, through its graphical user interface (GUI).

-The manual development of E2E test automation scripts is a costly endeavor in practice, and so is the maintenance of such scripts over time~\cite{Christophe2014}.
-For this reason, researchers have proposed automated test generation solutions, most of which rely on a model of the web app~\cite{biagiola2020dependency,biagiola2017search,2019-Biagiola-FSE-Dependencies,2019-Biagiola-FSE-Diversity,mesbah:tse12,mesbah:tweb12}.
-Model-based web testing techniques systematically build a web app model by exploring the functionalities of a given web app by means of a crawler~\cite{mesbah:tse12,leithner2020xiev,mesbah:tweb12}.
-The model is represented in terms of web app states, i.e., logical functional units, and transitions between states triggered by events (e.g., clicks).
-Ideally, a good web app model should contain all possible logical web pages---i.e., it should be \textit{complete}---without representing the same logical page multiple times---i.e., it should be \textit{concise}~\cite{2020-Yandrapally-ICSE,Yandrapally-TSE}.
+Test automation enables end-to-end (E2E) functional testing of web applications by simulating user interactions through automated scripts~\cite{ricca2019neonate,2016-leotta-Advances,DBLP:journals/ac/TonellaRM14}.
+The manual development of E2E test automation scripts is notoriously costly and time-consuming in practice~\cite{Christophe2014}.
+To address this, researchers have proposed automated test generation techniques, many of which rely on constructing state-based web application models~\cite{biagiola2020dependency,biagiola2017search,2019-Biagiola-FSE-Dependencies,2019-Biagiola-FSE-Diversity,mesbah:tse12,mesbah:tweb12}.
+These model-based web testing approaches systematically explore a web application using a crawler to infer a model that captures its functional behavior in terms of states (logical web pages, representing different functionalities) and transitions between them, triggered by user interactions such as clicks~\cite{leithner2020xiev,mesbah:tweb12}.

-To automatically determine the logical web app states, model-based techniques use a scoring function, called \textit{state abstraction function} (SAF).
-When the SAF is ineffective, it causes clone or \textit{near-duplicate} states that pollute the model.
-Near-duplicates are concrete instances of the same logical state, differing only by minor changes~\cite{2020-Yandrapally-ICSE}.

-The presence of near-duplicates makes a crawl model not concise (i.e., the same state appears multiple times) and incomplete because, in the presence of duplicated states, the crawler will waste part of its finite exploration budget re-exploring the same state many times, possibly missing other important, not yet discovered, states.
-A web app model containing near-duplicates undermines the effectiveness of the test suites generated from it in terms of completeness and adequacy~\cite{2020-Yandrapally-ICSE,Yandrapally-TSE}.
-In fact, missing states will remain untested, potentially reducing the test suite adequacy (e.g., code coverage).
-Moreover, duplicated states might lead to the generation of redundant test cases that do not contribute to increasing the code coverage of the AUT~\cite{2019-Biagiola-FSE-Dependencies}.

-A recent study~\cite{2020-Yandrapally-ICSE} shows that current state-of-the-art SAF implementations, based on similarity algorithms, hashing algorithms, or visual resemblance of web app snapshots, are application dependent, as no algorithm is comparably effective across different web apps.
-Moreover, the study reports that, even for an effective SAF within the same web app, it is challenging for developers to find the optimal threshold that can detect near-duplicate states without collapsing logically distinct states into the same one~\cite{2020-Yandrapally-ICSE}.